 The sensors in an Inertial Navigation System (INS), from which measurements for navigation and orientation are obtained, are collectively known as the Inertial Measurement Unit (IMU).
-These sensors are arranged on the three primary axes (x, y, and z) to sense angular rate, acceleration, and the local magnetic field.
+These sensors are arranged on the three primary axes (x, y, and z) to sense angular rate acceleration.
 The gyroscopes are used to adjust the current attitude estimate when an angular rate is sensed.
 The accelerometers sense gravity as well as linear acceleration.
 All measurements are temperature-compensated and are mathematically aligned to an orthogonal coordinate system.